krisleech/domain3/README.md

 Decoupled and testable.

-Leans heavily on other gems.
+Leans heavily on other libraries.

 *Service Objects*